tetracorp/k240/docs/_posts/2014-03-14-largest-colony.md

 | Solar Matrix    | -16 MW |            -   |  5000 |

 For maximum density, we'll use the Solar Matrix which generates 8 MW normally, and the Power Amplifier blueprint which increases that to 16 MW.
-We'll detonate our CPU for extra room.
+We'll even detonate our CPU for extra room.

 We have some leeway in the medical and security buildings.
-The first 50 population are exempt from their requirements, and only each full 100 after that are required.
+The first 50 population are exempt from their requirements, and require only one of each building for every full 100 citizens after that.

 ### A big happy colony

 A 1,950 population colony requires 4 Life Support, 4 Hydration Plant, 5 Hydroponics, 19 Medical Centre, 19 Security Centre and 13 Resiblock.
 This
 requires 105 Power, or 7 Solar Matrix.
 Total building count: 71.

-This colony would cost 361,500 CR to establish, or 491,500 CR including the cost of the Solar Matrix and Power Amplifier blueprints.
+This colony would cost 361,500 CR to establish, or 491,500 CR including the initial cost of the Solar Matrix and Power Amplifier blueprints.
 Without the blueprint tech, the same colony could be built with Solar Generators for 368,500 CR and 92 buildings.

 Either way, we don't need any Radiation Filters (10+ Medical Centres will treat 100% Radiation).
-The colony will grow to maximum capacity within about 6,500 days, at which point it will be earning 4,000 CR per day.
+The colony will grow to maximum capacity within about 6,500 days, at which point it will be earning 4,000 CR per day from an undocumented game mechanic that pays you 2 credits per citizen and 100 per colony per day.

 But there's still room.

 ### The biggest, happiest colony

 At a population of 2,700, the colony is almost maxed out at 99 buildings:
 18 Resiblocks, 6 Life Support, 6 Hydration Plant, 7 Hydroponics,
 26 Medical Centres, 26 Security Centres and 10 Solar Matrix, at a total